-Review and be totally familiar with all safety and usage features on any in-vehicle electronics, including your wireless or cell phone, before you drive.

-Pre-program radio stations.

-Pre-load you favorite CDs or cassette tapes.

-Clear the vehicle of any unnecessary objects.

-Review maps and plan your route before you begin driving.

-Adjust all mirrors for best all-round visibility before you start your trip.

-Don't attempt to read or write while you drive.

-Avoid smoking, eating and drinking while you drive.

-Don't engage in complex or emotionally intense conversations with other occupants.
+- Review and be totally familiar with all safety and usage features on any in-vehicle electronics, including your wireless or cell phone, before you drive. - Pre-program radio stations. - Pre-load your favorite CDs or cassette tapes. - Clear the vehicle of any unnecessary objects. - Review maps and plan your route before you begin driving. - Adjust all mirrors for best all-round visibility before you start your trip. - Don't attempt to read or write while you drive. - Avoid smoking, eating and drinking while you drive. - Don't engage in complex or emotionally intense conversations with other occupants.

-2.9.2 - Use In-vehicle Communication Equipment Cautiously
+2.9.2 - Cell/Mobile Phones